Secrets helper

 ./cli --upload=live

-The upload process will notice when secrets are missing, and prompt for the value.
+The upload process will find missing secrets, and either prompt for the value, or generate a key.

 Or, to just run this check separately: